-Your payment amount is adjusted once a year (see question B-1 above).
+For Standard MOP loans, your payment amount is adjusted once a year (see question 1 in "Interest rate and payment change questions" above).
 In order to reduce your payment for the upcoming adjustment, the curtailment must be received by our office at least twenty days prior to the date of your interest rate change.

 - Does my additional payment to principal result in a change in the distribution of principal and interest?

 Yes.
-MOP loans are fully amortizing.
+Standard MOP loans are fully amortizing.
 That is, the loan amount will be fully paid off, without a balloon payment, at the end of a fixed period of time.
-Each payment is split between principal and interest based upon the interest rate, number of years remaining until maturity and, the unpaid principal balance.
+Each payment is split between principal and interest based upon the interest rate, number of years remaining until maturity, and the unpaid principal balance.

 When the principal balance is decreased by an additional curtailment, a greater portion of each succeeding payment is allocated toward principal than if the curtailment had not been received.
-However, the amount of your monthly payment will not change until the next scheduled payment adjustment (at your anniversary date).
+However, for Standard MOP loans the amount of your monthly payment will not change until the next scheduled payment adjustment (at your anniversary date).

 - Is there any disadvantage to making additional payments to principal?

 As noted above, more funds will be applied to principal, and less to interest, with each subsequent payment.
 Accordingly, there will be less interest paid in that particular calendar year, and less interest for the borrower to declare as a deduction on their income tax forms.
 Please note, as well, that making curtailments will not reduce the term of your MOP loan.

 When do I need to send a curtailment if I want it to affect my new payment?